alperenozdnc/ezcli/README.md

 ```

 this is the version option, the default option and the nonopt aren't
-printed in help, so no need to bother. you will also see how the value in
+printed in help, so no need to bother setting `desc`. you will also see how the value in
 `ctx` comes to play.

 ```c